 Individuals have the right to withdraw their consent at any time they want to.
-This right must be respected and their personal data and market research input must be withdrawn from the records and destroyed.
+This right must be respected and their personal data must be withdrawn and destroyed.
 It must be as easy to withdraw consent as it was to give it.